 Hearts of palm are the edible hearts of young palm trees— the edible inner portion of the stem.
 Palm branches are harvested and cut; the bark and leaves are removed to expose the tender inner core.

 Hearts of palm have a smooth, firm consistency, a snap to the bite, and a delicate flavor reminiscent of artichokes (they can be used as a substitute for artichokes in a recipe).

 The hearts can be white or pale yellow, depending on whether the palms are wild or cultivated.

 Hearts of palm (photo © Foodesto).

-Hearts of palm have only 50 calories per cup, is a great source of dietary fiber and is a good source of protein, riboflavin, potassium and, vitamin C, folate, calcium, iron, magnesium, phosphorus, manganese, copper and zinc.
+Hearts of palm have only 50 calories per cup, are a great source of dietary fiber, and are a good source of protein, ribolavin, potassium, vitamin C, folate, calcium, iron, magnesium, phosphorus, manganese, copper, and zinc.
 The only caveat: They can be packed in water with a high sodium content.

 Due to poaching in Brazil, Ecuador is now the largest producer and exporter of hearts of palm.
 Costa Rica is the largest exporter of to the U.S, and Hawaii also produces some palm hearts.

 They are also harvested from Florida’s official state tree, the Cabbage Palm.